-2.00 RESOURCE IMPLICATIONS 2.01 Financial implications are addressed in the report.
+2.00 RESOURCE IMPLICATIONS 2.01 Financial implications are addressed in the report; no other resource implications directly as a result of this report.

 3.00 CONSULTATIONS REQUIRED / CARRIED OUT 3.01 Arlingclose Ltd, being the Council's treasury management advisors.